boltdesignsystem/bolt/packages/components/bolt-card/TESTING.md

 1. Given I am using a "desktop" browser
 1. And I am viewing the [Basic Card page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-card-05-card/02-components-card-05-card.html)
 1. Then I should see card component with image on the top, eyebrow, headline and text elemnts in the middle and button on the bottom
-1. When I click in the button i will be redirected to "pega.com"
+1. When I click in the button I will be redirected to "pega.com"

 ## Scenario: Two buttons